fission/fission.io/content/en/blog/logmonitoringloki.md

 # Importance of Logs

 Proper logging in a software is a quick and systematic way to inform the state of the software.
 Although the definition of 'logs' remains the same along years in software engineering, the scope of what logs are used is has always been increasing.
-Apart from helping developers and operators, logs can be used by complimenting softwares for security, metrics, triggers, cost estimation and other different operations.
+Apart from helping developers and operators, logs can be used by complimenting software for security, metrics, triggers, cost estimation and other different operations.

 # Logs in Fission